Cosby5/All-My-Stars/README.md

 ## Dart

+- [mytja/flutter_browser](https://github.com/mytja/flutter_browser) - A revolutionary new browser.
+HTML to Flutter transpiler.
+Written in Go (using Dart FFI) and Flutter.
 - [kingmercian/SonarrClient](https://github.com/kingmercian/SonarrClient) -
 - [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond